 With TCP proxy, traffic coming over a TCP connection is terminated at the load balancing layer, then proxied to the closest available instance group.

-In this example, the traffic from the users in Iowa and Boston is terminated at the load balancing layer, and a separate connection is established to the selected backend instance.
+In this example, the connections for traffic from users in Iowa and Boston are